IulianIV/dee2-galaxy/README.md

 This produces an R SummarizedExperiment object which in turn gets converted to Python classes and can be queried and manipulated.

+The way the module is constructed makes it possible to use it as a package too.
+Just import `dee2conn.py` and `dee2converter.py` and you can leverage the full extent of the module.

 For example, in R: